AaronGabriel147/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What problem does the context API help solve?
+It makes global state easier to manage.
+It is a simpler sort of Redux but not as widely used due to it's young age.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions take user events and place them all in one spot, ready to ship over to the reducer.
+The reducer then selects a given action then does something to it, then returns it to the global state/store.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+Thunk allows us to return more than 1 action at a time.
+Thunk is like a bouncer (per TA Chris.)

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+Context API due to it's simplicity.
+It is like flexbox for CSS.